Mjolnir42/tom/docs/tom/cmd_ref/asset::orchestration:.md

 tom orchestration resolve ${tomID} level ${detail}
 ```

-# PROPERTIES
+# sys PROPERTIES

-The following are the properties an orchestration environment should have.
+The following are the properties an orchestration environment should have in
+namespace `sys`.
 Perpetual properties can not be changed, while properties with validity
 can be updated over the lifetime of the orchestration environment.